Manuela Riegler

 Manuela Riegler (born 15 June 1974) is an Austrian snowboarder.

-She was born in Schwarzach im Pongau, and is a sister Claudia Riegler.
+She was born in Schwarzach im Pongau, and is a sister of Claudia Riegler.
 She competed in women's parallel giant slalom at the 2002 Winter Olympics, and she competed at the 2006 Winter Olympics, in parallel giant slalom.

 She won a silver medal in giant slalom at the FIS Snowboarding World Championships 1996, a silver medal in snowboard cross at the FIS Snowboarding World Championships 1997, a bronze medal in parallel giant slalom at the FIS Snowboarding World Championships 2001, and a gold medal in parallel giant slalom at the FIS Snowboarding World Championships 2005.